 Local Property Tax (LPT)

-Each of the 31 Local Authorities raises revenue through Local Property Tax in its administrative area.
-The allocation of this revenue is impacted by rules set by the Department of Housing, Planning, Community and Local Government.
+Each of the 31 Local Authorities raises revenue through Local Property Tax (LPT) in its administrative area.
+The allocation of this revenue is impacted by rules set by the Department of Housing, Planning and Local Government.

 Read on to learn about how LPT is allocated in each Local Authority area.

 Fingal County Council – Local Property Tax 2023 – Case Study

 Fingal County Council is estimated by the Revenue Commissioners to raise €40.5 million in Local Property Tax (LPT) in 2023.